dougeby/IntuneDocs/intune/device-profile-android-teamviewer.md

 Ensure that the user of the Azure portal has the following permissions assigned to them as an [Intune role](https://docs.microsoft.com/intune-azure/access-control/role-based-access-control):
 - To let the admin modify the TeamViewer connector settings, grant the **Update Remote Assistance** permission.
-- To let the admin initiate a new remote assistance settings, grant the **Request Remote Assistance** permission.
-Users with this permission can request to initiate a session for any user; this is not limited by any Intune role assignment scope.
+- To let the admin initiate a new remote assistance request, grant the **Request Remote Assistance** permission.
+Users with the **Request Remote Assistance** permission can request to initiate a session for any user; this is not limited by any Intune role assignment scope.
 Intune role assignment scopes do not limit the devices or users for which Remote Assistance requests can be initiated.

 >[!NOTE]
 >By enabling TeamViewer, you are allowing the TeamViewer for Intune Connector to create TeamViewer sessions, read Active Directory data, and save the TeamViewer account access token.

 ### Configure the Intune TeamViewer connector

-Before you can provide remote assistance to Android devices, you'll need to configure the Intune TeamViewer connector, using the following steps:
+Before you can provide remote assistance to Android devices, you must configure the Intune TeamViewer connector, using the following steps:

 1. Sign into the Azure portal.